 But for students of limited means, these experiences can be just out of reach.
 An interview suit they don’t have, lab equipment they don’t own, airfare they can’t afford: these things can make the difference between a life-changing experience and a missed opportunity.

-It is a priority of the Commit to Georgia Campaign to remove the financial barriers that keep our students from pursuing these unique educational opportunities.
-Students across campus encounter such roadblocks, but with your support we can eliminate them so that our students are free to dream big, and then dream even bigger.
+Students across campus encounter these roadblocks, but with your support we can eliminate them so that our students are free to dream big, and then dream even bigger.

 “When I signed up for the UGA en Buenos Aires program, I didn’t really know what I was getting myself into.
 My seven-week experience was filled with history, social awareness, hands-on learning and complete cultural immersion.” –Sehar Ali, Franklin College of Arts & Sciences